vega/vega-lite/site/docs/bin.md

 }
 ```

-Field definition's `bin` property can be either a boolean value or a bin property definition object.
+Channel definition's `bin` property can be either a boolean value or a bin property definition object.
 If `bin` is `true`, default binning parameters will be applied.

 The `bin` property definition object contains the following properties: